linux-cultist/venv-selector.nvim/README.md

 		"<leader>vs", "<cmd>:VenvSelect<cr>"
 	}},
 	opts = {
+		-- path (optional) - Absolute path on the file system where the plugin will look for venvs.
+		-- If you have venv folders in one specific path, you can set it here to look only in that path.
+		-- If you have many venv folders spread out across the file system, dont set this at all, and the -- plugin will search for your venvs relative to what file is open in the current buffer. path = "/home/username/your_venvs"

-		-- How many parent directories (relative to the current opened file) the plugin will -- go to, before traversing down into all children directories to look for venvs. parents = 2,
+		-- parents (optional) - How many parent directories the plugin will go up, before traversing down -- into all children directories to look for venvs.
+Set this to 0 if you use an absolute path above. parents = 2,

-		-- The name of the venvs to look for name = "venv"
+		-- name (optional) - The name of the venv directories to look for.
+Can for example be set to ".venv". name = "venv"
 	}
-	event = "VeryLazy", -- Optional: needed only if you want to type ":VenvSelect" without a keymapping }
+	event = "VeryLazy", -- Optional: needed only if you want to type `:VenvSelect` without a keymapping }
 ```